My grandma sang her way to Canada at a time when Chinese people were barred entry

 She works with diverse communities directing and facilitating theatre projects in her hometown of Toronto and across Canada.
 Julia is a lead artist with The Amy Project — Artist Mentoring Youth and Jumblies Theatre.
-She is currently working on an oral history theatre project in Toronto's Spadina Chinatown.
-Julia also teaches kindergarten and is very good at singing instructions to small people.
-This is Julia's first radio doc.
+She is the 2020 recipient of the JAYU Arts For Human Rights Award for Established Artist.
+This is her first radio doc.
+She is currently working on an oral history theatre project in Toronto's Spadina Chinatown @chinatownoralhistoryproject

 This documentary was produced by Alison Cook.

 Archival music is from the Collection of Cantonese Opera Records at the Canadian Museum of History